cylc/cylc-flow/CONTRIBUTING.md

     I become aware.

-(The Cylc Contributor Licence Agreement and Certificate of Origin is inspired by the Certificate of Origin used by Enyo and the Linux Kernel.)
+(The Cylc Contributor Licence Agreement and Certificate of Origin is inspired that of [Rose](https://github.com/metomi/rose), which in turn was inspired by the Certificate of Origin used by Enyo and the Linux Kernel.)